sven-hash/docs/docs/wallet.md

 4. Follow the instructions and create a new password
 5. Sign in using your new password

-### CLI tool for wallet encryted file (password) recovery:
+### CLI tool for wallet encrypted file (password) recovery:

-The mnemonics that are stored in the local password protected file can also be decrypted and recovered through a simple CLI tool, nym-wallet-recovery-cli.
+The mnemonics that are stored in the local password protected file can also be decrypted and recovered through a simple CLI tool, ``nym-wallet-recovery-cli``.

 ```
 nym-wallet-recovery –file saved-wallet.json –password foo